-On March 24, 2019, Thailand goes to the polls after five years of military rule.
-For most of that time, Thais lived with strict controls on political gatherings and free speech that tamed the kingdom’s polarized politics and ensured a smooth Royal succession.
+On March 24, 2019, the people of Thailand voted in national polls for the first time after five years of military rule.
+Since the military seized power through a coup in May 2014 and before the vote, Thais lived with strict controls on political gatherings and free speech that tamed the kingdom’s polarized politics and ensured a smooth royal succession.
 Now that the new king is in place, will the military step aside?
 Will the party of the exiled Shinawatra siblings -- who won every free election since 2001 -- find a way back to power?
 Or will new faces emerge to lead Thailand?

 LIVE NEWS FEED